s1seven/portal-docs/informations/README.md

 ### Username and Password

-For short term access, such as for the web UI, the user can use a username and password to generate an access token that is valid for 15 minutes and a refresh token that is valid for 60 days by calling the [login] endpoint.
+For short term access, such as for the web UI, the user can use a username (or email) and password to generate an access token and a refresh token by calling the [login] endpoint.
 The access token must be added to the authorization header (as a bearer token) to every REST call.

 The following code samples show the types of authentication that can be used with this endpoint.